Nako8k/Azure-Monitor-Alerts-and-Log-Analytics/README.md

 ## Part 2 — Log Analytics Workspace

-I created the Log Analytics Workspace `Angitu-Log` as the central destination for all VM telemetry and performance data collected during the lab.
+I created the Log Analytics Workspace `Angitu-Log` as the central destination for all VM data collected during the lab.

 **Steps:**